- What's Tisch?

 - Get Involved

 One of the most important problems in MS is understanding why some patients get worse or progress, and others do not.
 In a percentage of patients with relapsing-remitting MS (RRMS), clinical symptoms lead to a progressive deterioration over the course of many years, and is referred to as secondary progressive MS (SPMS).
 In about 15% of MS patients, the disease is progressive from the onset, referred to as primary progressive MS (PPMS).
 The limited understanding of the mechanisms of disease worsening is one reason for the lack of therapeutic options for this class of patients.
-A major focus of research at Tisch MS is to investigate the underlying causes of disease progression using novel approaches based on comparative analysis of cerebrospinal fluid (CSF).
+A major focus of research at Tisch MS is to investigate and understand the underlying causes of disease progression using novel approaches based on comparative analysis of cerebrospinal fluid (CSF).